 Practice the full demo from start to finish, preferably with a colleague who can provide feedback.
 Time yourself to ensure you can cover your key points without rushing or going over the allotted time.
 Most importantly, test your technology.
 Make sure your screen share, audio, and any other tools work perfectly.
 Rehearsal builds the confidence you need to stay calm and focused, allowing your expertise to shine through.

-Anticipate Questions and Objections
+Get Ahead of Questions and Objections

 Questions and objections aren't roadblocks; they are opportunities.
 They signal that your prospect is engaged and thinking critically about your solution.
 Being prepared for them is crucial.
 Skillful objection handling shows you’re a trusted advisor who listens and provides real solutions, not just a salesperson trying to close.